Generic Drugs

 TPF forms (request for pricing assessment):

 The pCPA Generic Categories Report provides the generic prices and tiers of products that have been assessed through the TPF.
 The TPF Categories are dynamic and the Category Report represents prices at a point in time.
 The report is made available as a reference tool to inform stakeholders, but may not be reflective of the TPF prices at the time of an assessment.
 As such, this document should be used as a guide and not relied upon for predicting TPF assessment prices.
-For Categories that are not listed in the report, manufacturers are encouraged to submit a pre-assessment request to the pCPA Office at [email protected].
+For Categories that are not listed in the report, manufacturers are encouraged to submit a pre-assessment request to the pCPA at [email protected].